tanx-lab/tanx-lab.github.io/content/authors/ryanMueller/_index.md

 - Alumni
 ---

-Connor Murphy is an undergraduate mechanical engineering student at Northern Illinois University.
-He is a research aide under Dr. Jifu Tan and Dr. Nicholas Pohlman of NIU.
-His research interests include simulation of granular flows as well as implementation of in situ visualization and analysis for blood flow simulation.
+Ryan Mueller is an undergraduate mechanical engineering student at Northern Illinois University.
+He is a research aide under Dr. Jifu Tan on clot mechanics.